bitwarden/contributing-docs/docs/architecture/clients/index.md

 - It is consumed by multiple apps and other libs
 - It manages a clear public and private API boundary through its barrel file
-- Code ownership is clear--the CL team only owns the files within `libs/components`
+- Code ownership is clear — the CL team only owns the files within `libs/components`
 - The CL team can make independent decisions around internal folder structure and code style

 As part of this process, we are also investigating utilizing additional tooling (such as Nx) to make